hamlett-neil-ur/BizStratTopicAnalysis/README.md

 <img width="500" align = "right" src="./graphics/201011 LDA epistemic structure.svg.png" alt="High-level thematic structure">

-The figure to the right depicts the <a id="epistemic structure">epistemic structure</a> of the problem.
+The figure to the right depicts the <a id="epistemic_structure">epistemic structure</a> of the problem.
 First, it distinguishes between *syntactic* and *semantic* facets of the corpus.
 Syntax pertains to vocabulary and grammar.
 Semantics relate to the meaning of a document.
 Themes, the principal focus, reside in the syntax realm.

 Now, NLP and ML methods operate preponderantly in the realm of syntax. <a href="#Blei2003">[Blei2003]</a>, the first description of the principal method applied in the present work, emphasizes this distinction:  “*...we make no epistemological claims regarding these latent variables beyond their utility in representing probability distributions on sets of words*”.
+This is one of the principle challenges of NLP.

+The <a href="epistemic_structure">epistemic structure</a> graphic above also depicts the immutable characteristics of the corpus.
+Specifically, documents are comprised of *terms*.
+Their composition is presumed to be motivated by a *topic*.
+Topics here characterize "distributions on sets of words".

+Finally, the <a href="epistemic_structure">epistemic structure</a> figure presents an attribute "*Latent Class*".
+Documents are characterized by blends of *topics*.
+Latent classes are statistical groupings of documents based on these topical blends.
+Activity ⓷ in the <a href="use_case">use-case view</a> above involves considering documents grouped by latent class.